Weavers Cross transport-led regeneration project in Belfast

 Contact the opportunity lead

-The Belfast Transport Hub is a flagship project of the Northern Ireland Executive.
-It is fully publicly funded and construction is under way.
+Belfast Grand Central Station is a Northern Ireland Executive flagship project.
+It is fully publicly funded and construction is under way with operational opening planned for late 2024.

-This project comprises a mixed use/multi-sector opportunity arranged over a range of sites near the Transport Hub under the same ownership.
+This project comprises a mixed use/multi-sector opportunity arranged over a range of sites near Belfast Grand Central Station under the same ownership.

 This allows a risk-averse, phased approach to development, in line with market demand.
 Find the latest research on all sectors at CBRE.